brndnmtthws/brndn-io/content/posts/nice-vs-kind/index.md

 and how far a little kindness can go.
 Cooperative behavior has been shown to ripple through social networks—sometimes out to "three degrees" of separation—so your generosity to me today can show up later in how I treat somebody you'll never meet[^7].
-No scoreboard, no strings—just the thing that helps, and then keeps helping.
+One decent thing can keep traveling long after the moment itself is over.

 If kindness is the positive project, the baseline is simpler: first, do no harm.
 Ahimsa, the principle of non-violence, is broader than not hitting people; it's a refusal to injure when you can avoid it—including with your mouth, your actions, your timing, your tweets.
 It's a decent way to move through a city: less needless snark, less sidewalk sabotage, less weaponizing of other people's time.
 First, do no harm—ahimsa as everyday etiquette[^8].
-It begins with yourself and extends outward.
-In other words, give yourself a break.
+That applies at home, too; if you're constantly grinding yourself into dust, you're probably not bringing your best self to anybody else.

 ## Be Kind, Be Nice